-4.3.1.
-Criteria of HCP selection:

-- (i) must be related to medical expertise and experience of the selected HCP in the medical field particularly covered by the event; or - (ii) has possible cooperation with the HCP for future scientific projects as consultant/speaker. - 4.3.2.
-Sponsorship of HCP to attend an event is limited to the payment of transportation, accommodation and/or registration fees, which shall be directly paid to the legitimate party.
-It is strictly prohibited to reimburse to HCP for any costs related to such event.
+- 4.3.1 Criteria of HCP selection: - 4.3.1.1 must be related to medical expertise and experience of the selected HCP in the medical field particularly covered by the Event; or

-4.3.3.
-Hospitality to HCP must be:

-- (i) provided in association with such permitted meetings, - (ii) with a level that is secondary to the purpose of the meeting, and - (iii) appropriate and not out of proportion to that occasion, in the context of time spent and cost. - 4.3.4.
-The hospitality cost should not exceed the level which most recipients might normally adopt when paying for themselves. - 4.3.5.
-Hospitality should not extend beyond the invited HCP unless that person is a member of the health professions and qualifies as a proper delegate or participant at the meeting. - 4.3.6.
-No payment or support of any nature for accompanying of the sponsored HCP can be made by Member Company.
+- 4.3.1.2 has possible cooperation with the HCP for future scientific projects as consultant or speaker. - 4.3.2 Sponsorship of HCP to attend an Event is limited to the payment of transportation, accommodation and/or registration fees, which shall be directly paid to the legitimate party.
+It is strictly prohibited to reimburse to HCP for any costs related to such Event. - 4.3.3 Hospitality to HCP must be: - 4.3.3.1 provided in association with such permitted meetings, - 4.3.3.2 provided with a level that is secondary to the purpose of the meeting, and - 4.3.3.3 appropriate and not out of proportion to that occasion, in the context of time spent and cost. - 4.3.4 The hospitality cost should not exceed the level which most recipients might normally adopt when paying for themselves. - 4.3.5 Hospitality should not extend beyond the invited HCP unless that person is a member of the health professions and qualifies as a proper delegate or participant at the meeting. - 4.3.6 No payment or support of any nature for accompanying of the sponsored HCP can be made by Member Company.
 The invitation shall describe such intention that the invitation is valid for HCP only.

-4.3.7.
-Accommodation:
+4.3.7 Accommodation:

-- (i) Overnight accommodation may only be given, under specific circumstances where the eligible travel arrangement may cause the HCP cannot attend the full agenda of the meeting.
-If the overnight accommodation is needed in this case, the maximum length of hotel stay in the sponsored hotel is one day before and up to one day after the official dates of the scientific event. - (ii) Accommodation should be modest and appropriate for business purpose. - (iii) In Indonesia, the room charge/room/night with maximum of IDR 2,500,000 (before tax and service) is allowed. - (iv) 5-star hotel outside of Indonesia is not allowed unless permitted by host country regulation or due to it is the venue of event.
+- 4.3.7.1 Overnight accommodation may only be given, under specific circumstances where the eligible one-day travel arrangement may cause the HCP cannot attend the full agenda of the meeting.
+If the overnight accommodation is needed in this case, the maximum length of hotel stay in the sponsored hotel is one day before and up to one day after the official dates of the scientific Event. - 4.3.7.2 Accommodation should be modest and appropriate for business purpose. - 4.3.7.3 In Indonesia, the room charge/room/night with maximum of IDR 3,500,000 (before tax and service) is allowed. - 4.3.7.4 5-star hotel outside of Indonesia is not allowed unless permitted by host country regulation or due to it is the venue of Event.

-4.3.8.
-Transportation:
+4.3.8 Transportation:

-- (i) Transportation of HCP where the routes and schedule differ from the venue of scientific event is not allowed. - (ii) Tickets must be booked through the company's appointed travel agent(s). - (iii) First class flight for HCP is not allowed. - (iv) Car rentals for HCP's personal purposes are not allowed.
-However, car rental is allowed strictly for transportation from airport hotel vice versa and/or hotel venue vice versa.
+- 4.3.8.1 Transportation of HCP where the routes and schedule differ from the venue of scientific Event is not allowed. - 4.3.8.2 Tickets must be booked through the Member Company's appointed travel agent(s). - 4.3.8.3 First class flight for HCP is not allowed. - 4.3.8.4 Car rentals for HCP's personal purposes are not allowed.
+However, car rental is allowed strictly for transportation from airport to hotel vice versa and/or hotel to venue vice versa.

-4.3.9.
-Meal shall be:
+4.3.9 Meal shall be: